kfun2/Experiment_App/README.txt

 The purpose of this app is allow me and other scientists to enter, update and view experiment data from our fermentation experiments.
-Data from each experiment comes from different instruments and files and the goal is centralize the into a database.
+Data from each experiment comes from different instruments and files and the goal is centralize them into a database.